 Return policies can be added in the "Returns" section in Merchant Center (under “Tools and Settings” > “Shipping and Returns”), via feeds, or via the Content API.

-Step 1: Select the countries this return policy applies to
+] Step 1: Select which program the return policy applies to

 - Enter the URL for the return policy on your website.